 The main goal of language learning is undoubtedly; to enable students to use the target language and therefore it could be argued that avoidance of L1 may be more effective in achieving acquisition of the target language.
 Ms. Laras always speaks English with her students inside and outside the classroom.
 The result is her students also speak English in class.
 They even prefer to speak English outside the class without any teacher supervision.
-On the contrary, Ms. Shinta's class is full of students who seldom speak English, but it is difficult to determine the role of the use of L1 in this situation.
-To help students to develop their skills in use of the target language as much as possible, even though the focus of the lesson is on reading and grammar.
+On the contrary, Ms. Shinta's class is full of students who seldom speak English either with Ms Shinta or with their friends, inside or outside class.
+They are not challenged to use English, but it is difficult to determine the role of the use of L1 in this situation.
+To help students to develop their skills in use of the target language, the teacher should become the role model.
+In other words, the teacher should use the target language as much as possible, even though the focus of the lesson is on reading and grammar.
 To help her students to understand her message in English, Ms. Shinta could increase the use of other forms of input modifications, interaction modifications and modifications of information choice.
 Her consistent use of English may then encourage her students to speak English or at least, increase their listening skills.